scmisa/simple_graph_tool_xdf/README.md

-# eeg
+# Graph Plotter for Physics Pendulum exercis

-Simple tool to graph using matplotlib and pyxdf
+Simple tool to graph using matplotlib and numpy

 ## Dependencies